atulgosain/DraftPullReqExercise/README.md

 # DraftPullReqExercise
-to get the draft pull request practice
+to get the draft pull request practice!!